vijaylondhe/DevOps-Projects/Project-09:Use-Ansible-to-Setup-AWS-VPC-Bastion-Host/README.md

 - Run the playbook, this will create the key pair
 - `ansible-playbook test-aws.yml`

-- Go to the AWS console in EC2 serive
+- Go to the AWS console in EC2 service
 - Click on Key Pair and delete the sample-key
 - We will store the key in file using copy module
 - `vim test-aws.yml`